 Patchwork is a long-time love of ours.
 At the heart of Apolina is the love of craft and patchwork has appeared in our collections since Aw18.
 When looking at all the possible solutions for using up the small amounts of our leftover cloth, this one seemed perfectly us!
-Our talented team in India have produced a very limited edition run of incredible fully-patchworked pieces – each one unique and the true definition of a modern heirloom.
-We couldn’t be more excited about this special seasonal project.
+We continue to save production leftover cloths in order to incorporate in future capsule ranges.

 Chatting with our right-hand lady in India, we came up with the idea to donate our production rejects to our hardworking ‘aunties’ (the group of women responsible for all our hand smocking and hand stitch finishes).
 Production rejects are typically held for two years and then our factory is able to remove branding and sell on these pieces themselves in India.

-We decided it would be a lovely gesture to give these pieces to the team at a funded party to celebrate completing the summer collection.
+We decided it would be a lovely gesture to give these pieces to the team at a funded party to celebrate completing the collections.
 Many of the aunties have children and grandchildren, and it’s so lovely to see them wearing these pieces.
-Since Caroline couldn’t be there this season we were sent pictures from the party and heard that everyone really enjoyed themselves, with games, sweeties and presents for all the children.

 We have an ongoing relationship with 'Goods for good'.
 At the end of each year we collate a package of clothing to send to vulnerable communities around the world.